 To improve drainage and encourage flowering, work two to three inches of organic compost or general-purpose fertilizer into the soil once a year in early spring.

 Temperature and Humidity

 Established plants can survive extended droughts, moderate frosts, and light freezes.
 Remove any foliage that may be damaged by frost.

-Society garlic is often sold as an herb.
-This plant is known to be especially delicious in salads and soups.
-South Africa's Dutch settlers used its peppery, onion-garlic flavored foliage in the place of more traditional garlic.
-Cook leaves like you would garlic chives and cook the bulbs like you would regular garlic.
-Garnish any dish, such as a salad or dessert, with a society garlic flower.
+Often sold as an herb, society garlic is known to be especially delicious in salads and soups.
+South Africa's Dutch settlers used it in the place of more traditional garlic.
+The greens of society garlic can be cooked similar to chives, and the bulbs similar to traditional garlic.
+Use it to garnish any dish, such as a salad or dessert, with a society garlic flower.
 Aside from its culinary use, crushed leaves from this plant can also be rubbed on the skin to repel fleas, ticks, and mosquitoes.

 Society Garlic Varieties